ibm-cloud-docs/discovery-data/fields.md

 - Follow all guidelines and use consistent labeling on all documents
 - Do not label whitespace
 - Do not treat **bold**, _italic_, or underlined text differently.
 Label based on the context, not the style.
 - When labeling a document, work from the first page to the last.
 - If you incorrectly label an item, choose another label for the item to overwrite the first.
 - Pages can be submitted at any time.
 Ensure that all appropriate labeling is complete before submitting.
 - Documents that appear to have text overlaying other text are considered “double overlaid” and cannot be annotated.
 Report these documents to your administrator.
 - Documents that contain multiple columns of text on a single page cannot be annotated.
 Report these documents to your administrator.
 - When annotating a table, make sure to select the entire table before applying the `table` label.
-- Use the `image` label on images and diagrams if you do not want them to be OCRed.

 If `Run OCR` is enabled when you create your collection, text is extracted from images using Optical Character Recognition (OCR).
-If you do not want specific images to be OCRed, apply the `image` label to those images.
+If you do not want to apply this option for specific images or diagrams, apply the `image` label to those images.
 {: important}

 ### Importing and exporting SDU models
 {: #import}

-Once you have defined a model with the SDU editor, you can save it and reuse it on other collections.
+After you define a model with the SDU editor, you can save it and reuse it on other collections.

 You can import or export your completed SDU model using the toolbar at the top of the editor.
 Click the last icon and choose `Import model` or `Export model`.

 Exported models have the file extension of `.sdumodel`.

 An imported model is intended to be used without any further annotations.
 The model will be completely overwritten if you continue annotating after importing it.

 If you plan to develop a model and import it into a new collection, it is a sound best practice to create a new collection that contains only 1 document, import the model, then upload the remainder of your documents.
 {: tip}